 EXEMPLUM

-Preaching as an argumentative genre fully corresponds to Perelman & Olbrechts-Tyteca’s definition of argumentation provided by as a discursive effort « to induce or to increase the mind’s adherence to the theses presented for its assent” ([1958]/1969, p.
+As an argumentative genre, preaching fully corresponds to Perelman and Olbrechts-Tyteca’s definition of argumentation provided by as a discursive effort « to induce or to increase the mind’s adherence to the theses presented for its assent” ([1958]/1969, p.
 4).
-The theses referred to in this case are religious beliefs, which, from the preacher’s point of view are articles of faith.
-Assuming that the audience consists of believers, the pastor, by preaching to them, ensures their ongoing training and increases their degree of faith, in other words, “the soul’s adherence” to their creed (adapting Perelman & Olbrechts-Tyteca, [1958], p.
-4).
+In this case, the theses are religious beliefs, that are articles of faith from the preacher’s point of view.

 2. The exemplum

-2.1 Metonymical exempla
+2.1 Metonymical Exempla

-This is what happened in Paris, according to the Parisian Cantor (= Peter the Chanter, Petrus Cantor).
+According to the Parisian Cantor (= Peter the Chanter, Petrus Cantor), this is what happened in Paris.
 Master Silo urged one of his colleagues, who was very ill, to come and visit him after his death and to inform him of his fate.
-The man appeared before him a few days later, wearing a parchment cloak covered with sophistic inscriptions and full of flames.
+A few days later, the man appeared before Master Silo, wearing a parchment cloak covered with sophistic inscriptions and engulfed in flames.
 The Master asked him who he was.
 He replied, “I am the one who promised to visit you.”
 When asked about his destiny, he said, “This cloak weighs me down and oppresses me more than a tower.
-They force me to wear it because of the vanity I have derived from the sophisms.
-The flames with which it is filled represent the delicious and varied furs I have worn, and this flame torments and burns me”.
-And when the master found this light punishment, the deceased told him to stretch out his hand to test the lightness of the punishment.
-On the outstretched hand, the man dropped a bead of sweat, which pierced the master’s hand as fast as an arrow.
-The Master experienced an extraordinary agony, and the man said to him, “So it is with all my being”.
-Fearing the severity of this punishment, the Master decided to leave the world and enter religion.
-And in the morning, before his assembled disciples, he composed these verses:
+They force me to wear it because of the vanity I have derived from the sophistry.
+The flames with which it is filled represent the delicious and varied furs I have worn, and they torment and burn me.”
+When the Master found this light punishment, the deceased told him to stretch out his hand to test its lightness.
+As soon as the Master dis so, the man dropped a bead of sweat onto his hand.
+It pierced the Master’s hand as quickly as an arrow.
+The Master experienced an extraordinary agony, and the man said to him, “So it is with all my being.”

 To the frogs, I surrender croaking / To the ravens, cawing / To the vain, vanity.